jhasanjiv5/smartlabs/README.md

 13. Once the peers are connected data synchronization started can be seen on the lightclient
 14. Console in TTN gives detailed information about incoming traffic (https://console.thethingsnetwork.org)
 15. Login to the Web application to update the data and standards using simple formsadded on the web pages.
 The incoming data updates can be seen without authen-tication
+# Use the comapnion repository to install Ethereum Light Client on the Lora Gateway or Raspberry Pi 3 (https://github.com/jhasanjiv5/smartlabslightclient.git)